topo-gps/ios-manual/en/routes/routes_merging.rst

 ==============
 Merging routes means combining two or more routes into a new route.
 For example if you have multiple parts of a trail, you might want to combine them into a single route.

 The easiest way to merge routes is to go to the saved routes screen.
 There :ref:`select the required routes <sec-routes-select>`.
-Then tap the 'More' icon in the bottom of the screen and choose 'Merge into new route'.
+Then tap the 'More' icon in the <APPLE>bottom</APPLE><ANDROID>top</ANDROID> of the screen and choose 'Merge into new route'.
 A pop-up will be shown in which you can enter a title for the merged route.
 If you press 'Save' you will be shown the details of the merged route.

 Merging using route planner
 ---------------------------